 Naval Postgraduate School and Office of Naval Research Announce Tactical Missile Innovation Prize Challenge

-Naval Postgraduate School (NPS) doctoral graduate U.S. Marine Corps Maj.
-Dillon Pierce completed his dissertation on the rapid development of tactical missile capabilities, briefed Secretary of the Navy John C. Phelan, which then became the topic for a prize challenge.
+Recent NPS doctoral graduate U.S. Marine Corps Maj.
+Dillon Pierce completed his dissertation on the rapid development of tactical missile capabilities leveraging advancements in commercial rocket technology, briefing Secretary of the Navy John C. Phelan o

 Interested parties should review the Complete Challenge Document and Submission Form for full submission requirements, evaluation criteria, and additional details.